naimo84/node-red-alexa-home-skill-v3-web/docs/getting-started.rst

 	sudo docker exec -it mosquitto_passwd -b /mosquitto/config/pwfile 'username' 'password '

-.. tip:: If using Tasmota, the usernames and passwords you define in the step above will be what you enter in the device MQTT configuration, as outlined here: https://github.com/arendst/Tasmota/wiki/MQTT
+.. tip:: If you are using Tasmota, the usernames and passwords you define in the step above will be what you enter in the device MQTT configuration, as outlined here: https://github.com/arendst/Tasmota/wiki/MQTT

 Install Node-RED